Officials in Rochester, N.Y., tried to withhold information about Daniel Prude’s death, documents show

 “We are unable to comment on this case as this is an ongoing investigation,” she said in an email.

-The case did not enter the national spotlight until Prude’s family released the video from a police body camera, in which one officer places his hands on Prude, who was naked and handcuffed, as he lies face down.
+The case did not enter the national spotlight until Prude’s family earlier this month released the video from a police body camera, in which one officer places his hands on Prude, who was naked and handcuffed, as he lies face down.
 Another officer can be seen putting his knee on Prude’s back.
-Rochester’s mayor has said the police chief told her earlier only that Prude had overdosed on drugs — an autopsy report noted that Prude had PCP in his system — and did not get a full account until August, after a Prude family attorney’s open-records request.
+Warren has said the police chief told her earlier only that Prude had overdosed on drugs — an autopsy report noted that Prude had PCP in his system — and did not get a full account until August, after a Prude family attorney’s open-records request.

 Singletary wrote in an April email that the mayor “has been in the loop” since the day Prude was placed in custody.
 Describing the medical examiner’s ruling, Singletary writes that Prude’s death was deemed a homicide with three “attributing factors:" “PCP in his system,” “Excited Delirium” and “Resisting Arrest."

+Warren has not answered many questions about her involvement in the case.
+She said she did not see the video until Aug.
+4. She suspended seven police officers Sept.
+3, the day after the video was made public.
+The mayor’s office could not be reached for comment.

-The state attorney general opened an investigation and announced earlier this month it would impanel a grand jury to examine the case, but the police department’s review cleared the officers, saying they had acted appropriately.
+New York Attorney General Letitia James opened an investigation and announced earlier this month it would impanel a grand jury to examine the case, but the police department’s review cleared the officers, saying they had acted appropriately.

 The documents suggest police were thinking carefully about how to frame their encounter with Prude early on.
 A note on a police report suggests Prude be listed as a potential offender rather than just an “individual.”